Offering Divorce and Family Law in Ulster County

 Our Matrimonial Department together brings almost 100 years of experience to represent clients and fight for their best interests.
 Whether you’re going through a divorce, in need if a premarital agreement, or seeking child support or modifying existing custody orders, you can trust that our attorneys will do what’s best for you.

 In the emotionally charged and stressful time of life when couples or families are embroiled in a breakup, there is often great pressure to handle these family issues in Court.
-The indignity, publicity, rigidity and insensitivity of Court-based family law processes makes for a generally expensive and unappealing process to many clients.
+The indignity, publicity, rigidity, and insensitivity of Court-based family law processes make for a generally expensive and unappealing process to many clients.

 Our firm takes pride in offering a full spectrum of legal processes to afford the family law and matrimonial client choices as to how their relationships will be reorganized.

 During a divorce, decisions must be made while emotions run high.
-Our divorce attorneys can help facilitate the decision-making process by encouraging a collaborative approach, identifying issues, sheparding information and offering alternative solutions.
+Our divorce attorneys can help facilitate the decision-making process by encouraging a collaborative approach, identifying issues, shepherding information and offering alternative solutions.

 In collaborative divorce, both parties and their attorneys sign a participation agreement agreeing to use their honest and best efforts to resolve matters without the use of litigation.
 The participants and the attorneys meet together to discuss and resolve any and all issues with a focus on meeting the best interests of the parties in view of financial and personal realties.

 Mediation is a voluntary alternative process our office offers to divorcing couples to resolve their conflicts while working together with a mediator/facilitator in a non-adversarial setting.

 Mediation is an opportunity for individuals to express their concerns with one another and to make decisions cooperatively that will have long term financial and emotional consequences.
 Our firm’s divorce attorneys often work as mediators and can help clients review and develop mediated solutions.